-As at July 31, 2014, the Company has incurred research and development expenditures primarily on two research and development programs: Topical Interferon Alpha-2b and L-DOS47.
+As at July 31, 2015, the Company has incurred research and development expenditures primarily on the L-DOS47 research and development program.

 Included in research and development expenditures are costs directly attributable to the various research and development functions and initiatives the Company has underway and include: salaries; bonuses; benefits; stock based compensation; depreciation of property, plant and equipment; patent costs; consulting services; third party contract manufacturing, third party clinical research organization services; and all overhead costs associated with the Company's research facilities.